hashicorp/terraform/website/source/docs/commands/remote.html.markdown

 # Command: remote

-The `terraform remote` command is used to configure all aspects of remote state storage.
+The `terraform remote` command is used to manage all aspects of remote state storage.
 When remote state storage is enabled, Terraform will automatically fetch the latest state from the remote server when necessary and if any updates are made, the newest state is persisted back to the remote server.
 In this mode, users do not need to durably store the state using version control or shared storage.

+Additionally, the `terraform remote output` command allows one to read from *any* Terraform remote state, even one that Terraform is not currently configured for.

 ## Usage